Inouye165/React-Photo-App/README.md

 - **Robust error handling:** All errors and upload messages are shown in a prominent toast at the top of the app.
 - **AI-powered captions and descriptions:** The backend uses OpenAI Vision to generate captions, descriptions, and keywords for each photo, including HEIC/HEIF files.
 - **HEIC/HEIF support:** Both thumbnails and AI processing support HEIC/HEIF files, with ImageMagick fallback if sharp/libvips lacks support.
+- **Upload panel:** The photo upload panel now fills the viewport under the toolbar, with a compact file list and flush-edge layout.
+No large image previews; file list shows filename, date, size, and type.

 ## Usage (2025)